-- A. Compliance with Laws, Bylaws, and Regulations - The construction and operation of all Ground-Mounted Solar Electric Installations shall be consistent with all applicable local, state and federal requirements, including but not limited to all applicable safety, construction, electrical, and communications requirements.
-All buildings and fixtures forming part thereof shall be constructed in accordance with the Massachusetts State Building Code. - B. Mitigation for Loss of Carbon Sequestration and Forest Habitat If forestland is proposed to be converted to a Ground-Mounted Solar Installation the plans shall designate thereon an area of unprotected (meaning, not subject to MGL.
+A. Compliance with Laws, Bylaws, and Regulations

+The construction and operation of all Ground-Mounted Solar Electric Installations shall be consistent with all applicable local, state and federal requirements, including but not limited to all applicable safety, construction, electrical, and communications requirements.
+All buildings and fixtures forming part thereof shall be constructed in accordance with the Massachusetts State Building Code.

+B. Mitigation for Loss of Carbon Sequestration and Forest Habitat

+If forestland is proposed to be converted to a Ground-Mounted Solar Installation the plans shall designate thereon an area of unprotected (meaning, not subject to MGL.
 Ch.
 184, §s 31-33 at time of application) land on the same lot and of a size equal to four times (4X) the total area of such installation.
-Such designated land shall remain in substantially its natural condition without alteration, including unauthorized (by SPGA) forestry/tree cutting, until such time as the installation is decommissioned.
-The Special Permit may be conditioned to effectuate and make enforceable this requirement. - C. Mitigation for Loss of Forest Habitat within the Installation If forestland is proposed to be converted to a Ground-Mounted Solar Electric Installation the plans shall show mitigation measures that create a wildflower meadow habitat within and immediately around the Solar Electric System and a successional forest habitat in the surrounding areas managed to prevent shading until such time as the installation is decommissioned.
-The Special Permit may be conditioned to effectuate and make enforceable this requirement. - D. Mitigation for Installation of Perimeter Fencing Any perimeter fencing within winter sight of a public roadway, driveway, or dwelling existing at the time of the special permit application shall be entirely black in color.
+Such designated land shall remain in substantially its natural condition without alteration, including prohibition of commercial forestry/tree cutting not related to the maintenance of the installation, until such time as the installation is decommissioned; except in response to a natural occurrence, invasive species or disease that impacts the trees and requires cutting to preserve the health of the forest.
 The Special Permit may be conditioned to effectuate and make enforceable this requirement.

+C. Mitigation for Loss of Forest Habitat within the Installation

+If forestland is proposed to be converted to a Ground-Mounted Solar Electric Installation the plans shall show mitigation measures that create a wildflower meadow habitat within and immediately around the Solar Electric System and a successional forest habitat in the surrounding areas managed to prevent shading until such time as the installation is decommissioned.
+The wildflower meadow shall contain a wide variety of plants that bloom from early spring into late fall, that are planted in clumps rather than single plants to help pollinators find them, that are native plants adapted to local climate, soil and native pollinators.
+At least 50% of the array footprint and perimeter shall be planned to have these flowering plants.
+Mowing shall be limited to no more than once annually.
+Plans for pollinator-friendly vegetation establishment and maintenance at the solar PV facility shall be compiled and written by a professional biologist or ecologist with relevant experience and expertise in pollinator habitat creation, grassland habitat restoration, and/or knowledge of native New England plant communities.
+The Special Permit may be conditioned to effectuate and make enforceable this requirement.

+D. Mitigation for Installation of Perimeter Fencing Any perimeter fencing within winter sight of a public roadway, driveway, or dwelling existing at the time of the special permit application shall be entirely black in color.
+The Special Permit may be conditioned to effectuate and make enforceable this requirement.

-- E. Mitigation for Disruption of Trail Networks If existing trail networks or woods roads are disrupted by the location of the GroundMounted Solar Electric Installation, the plans shall show alternative trail alignments to be constructed by the applicant.
-The Special Permit may be conditioned to effectuate and make enforceable this requirement, although no rights of public access may be established hereunder. - F. All plans and maps shall be prepared, stamped and signed by a Professional Civil Engineer licensed to practice in the Commonwealth of Massachusetts.
+E. Mitigation for Disruption of Trail Networks

+If existing trail networks, old Town roads, or woods or cart roads are disrupted by the location of the Ground-Mounted Solar Electric Installation, the plans shall show alternative trail alignments to be constructed by the applicant.
+The Special Permit may be conditioned to effectuate and make enforceable this requirement, although no rights of public access may be established hereunder.